FigBug/Gin/modules/gin_plugin/README.md

-# gin
+# gin_plugin
-Shared generic tools, utilities and UI classes
+Shared generic tools, utilities and UI classes for plugins only